adamtoh97/middlez/README.md

 v3: 8 candidates, 8-direction refinement, runs every time.
 Best at finding the fairest spot, but slowest — and it has no cache and no skip-when-balanced shortcut
 v4: 7 candidates, 8-direction refinement, but with the two free speed wins: a per-search cache and skip refinement when the result is already balanced
-v5: refine shopping mall to ignore departmental stores
-v6: changes to categories (dine-in for both restaurants/fast food/cafes, filter out takeaways) change activities category definition to entertainment and rank parks last
+v5: refine shopping mall to ignore departmental stores v6 (wip): changes to categories (dine-in for both restaurants/fast food/cafes, filter out takeaways) change activities category definition to entertainment and rank parks last